MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

     | Diagnostics storage account | accept the default value |
     | Patch orchestration options | **Manual updates** |

-    >**Note**: If necessary, select an existing storage account in the dropdown list.
+    >**Note**: If necessary, select an existing storage account in the dropdown list or create a new storage account.
 Record the name of the storage account.
 You will use it in the next task.

 1. Click **Next: Advanced >**, on the **Advanced** tab of the **Create a virtual machine** blade, review the available settings without modifying any of them, and click **Review + Create**.